 Leif is a guidebook writer.
 I’ve met other guidebook writers while traveling.
 I have nothing against guidebook writers.
 After a 19 months on the road, however, I can say with 100% certainty…

-You don’t need a guidebook to travel, and getting information online is better, cheaper, and more convenient than what you will find in a book.
+You don’t need a guidebook to travel, and getting information online is better, cheaper, and more convenient than what you will find in a travel book.

 Here is why: